specialityProjectEnsimag/OCR/README.md

 [The Chars74K dataset page](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/#download).
 However we add some special characters as '.', ',', '\'', '\\', '/' ...
-In order to insert new characters, you have to create a new directory in which you include new images, after, you have to change the bijections between the directory's name and the character label.
+In order to insert new characters, you have to create a new directory in which you include new images, then you have to change the bijections between the directory's name and the character label.

 # Libraries